KrzysztofUrbaniec/lammps-tools/README.md

 The structure of the tools is based on a class called DumpFileLoader, which is used to load the data from the simulation output (LAMMPS dump file) into the memory.
 Objects of this class are utilized later in various functions to facilitate data processing and computations.

 All source files are located in the /src directory.
-There is also a file "LoaderDemo.ipynb", which contains the description of particular functions and examples of their application.
+In the root directory there is also a file "LoaderDemo.ipynb", which contains the description of particular functions and examples of their application.

 ## Citation